Pottery: Americas

-Most evidence points to an independent development of pottery in the Native American cultures, with the earliest known dates from Brazil, from 9,500 to 5,000 years ago and 7,000 to 6,000 years ago.
+Most evidence points to an independent development of pottery in Native American cultures, with the earliest known dates in Brazil ranging from 9,500 to 5,000 years ago and from 7,000 to 6,000 years ago.
 Further north in Mesoamerica, dates begin with the Archaic Era (3500–2000 BC), and into the Formative period (2000 BC – AD 200).
-These cultures did not develop the stoneware, porcelain or glazes found in the Old World.
+These cultures did not develop the stoneware, porcelain, or glazes found in the Old World.
 Maya ceramics include finely painted vessels, usually beakers, with elaborate scenes with several figures and texts.
-Several cultures, beginning with the Olmec, made terracotta sculpture, and sculptural pieces of humans or animals that are also vessels are produced in many places, with Moche portrait vessels among the finest.
+Several cultures, beginning with the Olmec, made terracotta sculpture, and sculptural pieces depicting humans or animals that also serve as vessels are produced in many places, with Moche portrait vessels among the finest.